acorn-io/runtime/docs/docs/38-authoring/06-jobs.md

 title: Jobs
 ---

-Jobs are containers that perform one off or scheduled tasks to support the application.
+Jobs are containers that perform one-off or scheduled tasks to support the application.
 Jobs are defined in their own top-level `jobs` section of the Acornfile.
 A job container will continue to run until it has successfully completed all operations once.

 A Job has all the same fields as a container, with the exception of an optional `schedule` field.